It all started when we realised that women’s voices are too powerful to go unheard for one moment longer.

 She's A Crowd is changing this.

-So far, we’ve had over ten thousand stories shared with us.
-Every single one is contributing to our goal of ending gendered violence.
+Every single story is contributing to our goal of ending gendered violence.
 We’d love to hear from you, too.